m4ttsch/omscs-notes-notes/information-security/software-security.md

 ## Buffer Overflow Quiz Solution
 ![](https://assets.omscs.io/07B11C34-5DB8-4233-BC74-E2075631A2E1.png)

 The first answer is wrong.
-The target password can be as long as you’d like, but if the attacker submits a longer password, the overflow will still happen.
+The target password can be as long as you'd like, but if the attacker submits a longer password, the overflow will still happen.

 The third answer is also wrong.
-Besides the fact that you shouldn’t ever really add useless variables, these variables will only provide a finite amount of distance between the user-filled buffer and the return address.
+Besides the fact that you shouldn't ever really add useless variables, these variables will only provide a finite amount of distance between the user-filled buffer and the return address.
 With a long enough password, the attacker can still overwrite the return address.

 Only the second answer is correct.
 The overflow happens precisely because input larger than the space allocated for that input is not rejected by the program.